 Fun Fact: This tower did not turn out to be as successful as was hoped.
 It stood half-vacant for over a decade!
 Sears vacated the building, which had been sold numerous times, by 1995.
 This is such a sad story, especially for Sears & Roebuck who lost so much money on this investment.
 I’m assuming this story is why this is the tallest building in the U.S. to date.
 Nothing could impress you more than a look at this spectacular skyline.

 3. Navy Pier receives 8.6 million visitors a year making it the tenth most visited attraction in the US.
 Navy Pier is a 3,300-foot long pier that was built in 1916 on the Chicago shoreline of Lake Michigan.
 Attractions: Pier Park is home to the Navy Pier Ferris Wheel, standing 150 feet high and offering 7-minute rides in the 40 gondolas that each seat up to six passengers, with views of the Chicago skyline, the Musical Carousel featuring 36 hand-painted animals, the Wave Swinger, with 48 seats that let you swing out over the water, an 18 Hole Miniature Golf Course, Remote Control Boats, and the Light Tower Ride, a 13 foot hopper.
 Chicago Children’s Museum was established in 1982.
 Permanent exhibits include Play It Safe, Kraft Artabounds Studio, BIG Backyard, Dinosaur Expedition, Inventing Lab, Kids on the Fly, Kids Town, Kovler Family Climbing Schooner, My Museum, Skyline, Treehouse Trails, and WaterWays.
-Admission is $10 for children and adults, $9 for seniors and free for children under 1, yet free (15 and under) if you come on the first Sunday of each month, or free for every one if you come on Thursday evenings from 5-8.
+Admission is $10 for adults and children, yet free if you come on Thursday evenings from 5-8.

 Amazing Chicago’s Funhouse Maze is a 4,000 sq. ft. maze that’s full of fun for everyone.
 The Navy Pier AeroBallon takes you high above Chicago, giving you a view like you’ve never seen before.
 Transporter FX lets you chose your thrill level when taking a high speed motion thrill ride to the Antartica, to the Moon, or to Wild Africa, Fly into Combat, or Race in the Grand Prix.
 Admission is $6.
 Bike and Roll Chicago offers bikes and skates for rent by the hour, day or week.
 Segway Experience of Chicago offers two-hour tours seven days a week beginning at 11am-May-September.
 Smith Museum of Stained Glass Windows opened in February 2000 and houses a permanent display of 150 stained glass windows in an 800-ft.-long series of galleries It’s the first museum in the United States dedicated to stained glass windows and best of all admission is free.
 Numerous cruises, dining and shopping options and so much more are all available at Navy Pier.